Pink lotus flower with dark green leaves in the background representing nonduality and nondual therapy process

 Some might say that all expressions of nonduality are the same.
-That is, because nondual consciousness goes beyond conceptual comparisons, it would be impossible to differentiate one nondual from another.
+Because nondual consciousness goes beyond conceptual comparisons, it would be impossible to differentiate one nondual from another.
 In fact, that would be oxy-moronic!
 Others might say that there are different expressions of nonduality, or as Ferrer (2001) describes “shores.”
 From that view, there are different ways to embody, express, and experience nondual consciousness.

 Through my training and experience, I have come to believe that both have relative value as interpretations.
-Of course, the truth remains that each are interpretations and that nondual consciousness is uninterpretable— it is not an object of thought.
+However the truth is, I really don’t know because nondual consciousness is not object of knowledge.

-However when it comes to the application of Nonduality in a psychotherapeutic framework, I find the relative-absolute framework as providing the most breadth and depth of engagement.
-In other words, that we as individuals have individual challenges related to our circumstances (fate, karma, etc.).
+However when it comes to the application of Nonduality in a psychotherapeutic framework, I find an relative-absolute framework as providing the largest runway.
+In other words, we as individuals experience challenges related to our circumstances (fate, karma, etc.).
 These circumstances illuminate our patterns of reactivity, or in Buddhist terms attachment and aversion.
 The patterns of reactivity unfold in relationship, or in an inter-relational field.

-Therefore a Nondual approach to psychotherapy includes the relativistic framework that our identification with contracted ways of being impedes us from clear-seeing.
-The contracted ways of being are not something that shouldn’t be happening, rather they are why we are having this conversation, they are why we are here in the first place.
-Liberation is the de-animation of contracted states of being through whatever variety of means at increasing levels of depth,
+Therefore a nondual approach to psychotherapy includes the relativistic framework that our identification with contracted ways of being obscures our clear-seeing.
+Contracted ways of being are not something that shouldn’t be happening, rather they are why we are having this conversation, they are why we are here in the first place.
+On the relative level, we work to de-animate our contracted states of being through presence.

-Nondual consciousness does not necessarily require any de-animation or work, however it is also true that such animate contractions narrow our attention to our sense of separateness.
-They reinforce the identification with I am my narrative of who I am rather than I am the open space through which my karma unfolds and liberates without meddling.
+However, ultimately nondual consciousness does not require any de-animation or work.
+It is primordially complete.
+Nothing is missing.
+When we become identified with our conditioning we are prone to contracted states of being.
+These states narrow our attention to our sense of separateness.
+They reinforce the identification with this painful experience is really me rather than I am the open space through which my experience unfolds and liberates without meddling.
 Nondual consciousness is the beginning and the end of liberation.

 Integrating Spirituality and Psychology: Jung, Animism and Nonduality